 Like all symmetric ciphers, for AES/GCM to work both sides must know the same key.
 But we want to be able to send messages to a target for which we only know a public key, and have never had a chance to securely generate a joint AES key with.
 This is the problem solved by the Elliptic Curve Diffie-Hellman algorithm.
 To use it we first select a large random number (256 bits) and then convert that to a coordinate on an elliptic curve - in our case, we use Curve25519, which is a modern and highly robust elliptic curve.
 The point is our public key and can be encoded in another 256 bits (32 bytes).
 We write this public key after the unencrypted envelope.
 This key is an ephemeral key - we picked it just for the purposes of creating this mail.

 We know the target's public key either because the enclave puts it public key into the remote attestation, represented

 EnclaveInstanceInfo object, or because the enclave is replying and obtained the key to reply to from an earlier

 mail.
 Two public keys is all that's needed for both parties to compute the same AES key, without any man-in-the-middle

 being able to calculate the same value.

 The sender may also have a long term "static" public key that the target will recognise.
-However, at this point we may choose to finish the handshake, either because we are sending a mail anonymously or because the target will recognise us in some other manner than our static key.
-Alternatively, we may now append an encryption of our long term static public key and repeat the calculation between the enclave's public key and our static key, generating a new AES/GCM key as a result.
+We append an encryption of this public key and repeat the calculation between the enclave's public key and the static key, generating a new AES/GCM key as a result.